-- Staffed by a comprehensive range of specialists in psychiatric and neurodevelopmental disorders - The unit collaborates with external associates for specialized interventions such as legal consultations. - Expertise is transferred from the more experienced to the less experienced members in a process of sharing experience, knowledge and supervision - The latest scientific literature is regularly reviewed.
-The members receive consistent individual and group supervision from both internal and external supervisors with high specialization (e.g., ASD, ADHD, etc.). - Continuous communication and harmonious cooperation among the members of the interdisciplinary team are ensured. - Scientific responsibility is shared by two specialists for the most comprehensive and timely coverage of the needs of both team members and beneficiaries.
+- Offers a comprehensive range of specialists in psychiatry and neurodevelopmental disorders - The unit collaborates with external professionals for specialized interventions such as legal consultations. - Expertise is transferred from the more experienced to the less experienced members in a process of sharing experience, knowledge and supervision - The latest scientific literature is regularly reviewed.
+The members receive consistent individual and group supervision from both internal and external supervisors with high specialization (e.g., ASD, ADHD, etc.). - Continuous communication and good collaboration among the members of the interdisciplinary team are ensured. - Scientific responsibility is shared by two specialists for the most comprehensive and timely coverage of the needs of the members of the team and the beneficiaries.